|

 See also: "uiScaling" in Application

-"Prima::Image"-specific events occur only from
+"Prima::Image"-specific events

-"watch_load_progress" in Prima::ImageViewer and "load" in
+for details, "watch_load_progress" in Prima::ImageViewer and

-Prima::Dialog::ImageDialog for suggested use.
+"load" in Prima::Dialog::ImageDialog for suggested use.

 - Called whenever image header is read, and image dimensions and pixel type

-is changed accordingly to accomodate image data.
+is changed accordingly to accommodate image data.

 "EXTRAS" is the hash to be